cncf/memorials/han-kang.md

 I wish I'd gotten to know Han better personally, I looked up to and admired him and he was just a pleasure to be around.

 Han, you will be missed.
 Rest in peace.

+## Richa Banker

+I first met Han when I was still interviewing with Google and was being team matched.
+I remember him being so easy to talk to, he asked about what I was working on and we discussed some challenges with my ongoing work, for which he even offered some helpful tips.
+I'm so glad I chose that team.
+Back then, my rationale was the chance to work on Kubernetes and gain open-source experience.
+But now I know the best part was working with Han for over two years.

+Han was there for me since my day one at Google - from helping with trivial tasks like sorting out permissions issues to setting me up for my first open source PR.
+His enthusiasm for open source was infectious.
+Gradually he went from advising me about my code to guiding me about my career.
+He taught me how to think like a good engineer - how there will always be problems to fix but how to identify the right problems to solve, how to always think about the end user and what they expect from a feature/functionality, how to always push for the right thing even when there were conflicts.
+In our 1:1s, he would always point me to interesting problems to solve or things to read - some technical, others philosophical.
+These discussions continued even after he left Google, and I was just so amazed by his consideration for the people he knew.
+He really cared.
+And he showed that not just with his words but also his actions.

+Han was the rock for all my troubles.
+He was the person who "opened all the doors" for me.
+I was devastated to hear the news of him leaving Google and it was hard to imagine the team without Han.
+After he left, we still stayed in touch but it took some time for me to get used to not seeing him around.
+I think I was still coping with that when this tragic news dropped a week ago.
+Even today, I can't believe that he is no longer with us.
+Before this, whenever I would miss him, I would always imagine him being stellar at whatever he was doing, solving hard problems, sharing countless interesting ideas, having empathetic conversations and having fun while doing so.
+Now, I will always remember him that way.

+I will forever remember his smile and his thoughtful expression as he listened so sincerely to whatever I had to say.
+I will also remember his big hug in Salt Lake City— our last in-person meeting, right before he left Google.
+I will forever miss you Han, and I don't have the words to thank you enough for your unwavering support, guidance, laughter, and all the incredible memories.
+Rest in peace.